-An audition is required for admission into the Music Theatre Program and for consideration for Carthage artistic scholarships.
-Individual scholarships up to $10,000 may be offered to students pursuing the Music Theatre major, along with academic scholarships for students demonstrating outstanding potential each year.
-Students who wish to major or minor in music theatre at Carthage must audition.
+An audition is required for admission into the Musical Theatre Program and for consideration for Carthage artistic scholarships.
+Individual scholarships up to $10,000 may be offered to students pursuing the Musical Theatre major and academic scholarships for students demonstrating outstanding potential each year.
+Students who wish to major or minor in musical theatre at Carthage must audition.

 Carthage offers multiple in-person audition dates and a virtual option.
 Auditions will consist of vocal warm-ups, a dance call, an audition work session, and an interview.

 In-person auditions take place on the Carthage campus.
 We do prefer to see students in person, so we can spend more time getting to know you.
 This year’s in-person audition dates are:

 - Saturday, Nov.
 11, 2023 — Early Action: Know if you’re accepted by Dec.
 15!

 Students unable to attend the scheduled audition dates may contact the Fine Arts Coordinator at firstname.lastname@example.org about alternate audition dates.

 We recommend that students participating in the February Presidential Scholarships try to schedule their musical theatre audition on a separate date if at all possible.